forester-bt/forester-intellij-plugin/README.md

 ## Usage

-### Creating a New Task
+### Creating a New configuration

 1. Navigate to the "Edit configurations" menu in your IntelliJ IDE.
 2. Select "New Task" to create a new task.
+3. Select one to visualize or simulate the tree.

 ### Running Simulation and Visualization Task

 1. Open the behavior tree you want to simulate.
-2. Click on the "Run Simulation" button to initiate the simulation process (on the gutter on the root tree)
+2. Click on the root tree gutter on the left side of the record to initiate the simulation or visualization configuration
-3. Observe the execution flow and identify any potential issues or optimizations.

 ## License